Shinjuku Area

 CornerBldg

-Shinjuku and the adult entertainment district known as Kabukicho are filled with stylish host clubs, bars, and all kinds of entertainment that’s definitely not for kids, but it’s also where you can visit one of the most beautiful gardens in Tokyo.
+Shinjuku and the adult entertainment district known as Kabukicho are filled with stylish clubs, bars, and all kinds of entertainment that’s definitely not for kids, but it’s also where you can visit one of the most beautiful gardens in Tokyo.

 Huge cherry trees reflected in one of the ponds at Shinjuku Gyou-en Garden